Tap water in the major cities is considered safe to drink, however it can taste pretty bad. The safer and tastier option is bottled water.

 clothing and wearing repellent containing DEET or Picaridin.
 It's also a good idea to check whether your hotel has mosquito nets; if not, pack your own.

-Check Smart Traveller's Zika Bulletin and the World Health Organization's Zika factsheet for the latest advice and read CHOICE's article about
+Check Smart Traveller's Zika Bulletin and the World Health Organization's Zika factsheet for the latest advice.

 Mosquito-borne illnesses such as malaria, dengue fever, chikungunya fever and yellow fever are also a risk in Brazil, so avoiding mosquito bites is a must.